1founderai/1founder-public/README.md

 **Built for Bharat.
 Available globally.**

-*1Founder is bootstrapped and pre-revenue.
+*1Founder is bootstrapped with free and paid users.
 India-first.*

 </div>